cudsug/champaign-county-homeless-data/README.md

 Continuums of Care (CoC) are local planning bodies responsible for coordinating the full range of homelessness services in a geographic area, which may cover a city, county, metropolitan area, or an entire state.

-Emergency Shelter is a facility with the primary purpose of providing temporary shelter for homeless people.
+Emergency Shelter (ES) is a facility with the primary purpose of providing temporary shelter for homeless people.

 Homeless describes a person who lacks a fixed, regular, and adequate nighttime residence.